The Rugby ATL Foundation Board

 During his sports career, Mark has worked for the Miami Dolphins as a Game Day Events Coordinator, the Florida Panthers in Partnerships and Activations, the Atlantic Coast Conference coordinating the Basketball Championships, USA Rugby South as Collegiate Director, Rugby NorCal as Executive Director, USA Water Polo as Director of Sport Growth, the City of Sierra Vista as Aquatics Director, and now with Rugby ATL as Director of Rugby Operations and the Rugby ATL Foundation as CEO.

-Rugby ATL is excited to announce the 2023 Major League...
+Rugby ATL is excited to reveal the 2023 Vintage Rugby...